 Soy is also an allergen; thus, the way it is handled in food production is particularly stringent

 Valio’s policy on the use of soy

-In line with Valio’s policy, soy* is not used in Valio’s consumer products, but its use is possible in B2B products and in products for industrial kitchens – if its use is necessary from the point of view of the product’s characteristics or it is a customer requirement.
-In these situations, the soy must be certified and the certification must be verifiable.
+In line with Valio’s policy, soy* is not used in Valio’s milk-based consumer products, but it can be used in plant-based products (Oddlygood®).
+When used, the origin of soy should be Europe or North America and it should be non-GMO**.
+The use of soy is possible also in B2B products and in products for industrial kitchens – if its use is necessary from the point of view of the product’s characteristics or it is a customer requirement.
+In these situations, the soy must be certified and the certification must be verifiable or sustainability verified some other way (e.g. origin).
 Valio’s dairy farms in Finland do not use soy in feed.

 *The policy applies only to raw materials that contain soy.
 The policy is not applicable to soy derivatives, such as soy lecithin.